digiapulssi/zabbix-proxy-setup/README.md

 also adds odbc subdirectory to /var/lib/zabbix/odbc and ODBC configuration files to /etc to the container to configure database drivers.

+Initialization script defines default container version to start in file zabbix/container.version as alpine-latest.
+Setup scripts may modify this to avoid compatibility issues.

 To setup Zabbix proxy:

 1. Initialize proxy configuration structure: `./init-config.sh`.